moovs/docker-with-ansible/README.md

 ***
 # 2. Install [MegaCLI](http://hwraid.le-vert.net/wiki/DebianPackages) on Debian 9 (stretch) with [Ansible](https://www.ansible.com/)

-1. If you want to install MegaCLI for RAID status you need to make the first three steps the same as described above, just change it.<br />
+1. If you want to install MegaCLI for RAID status you need to make the first three steps the same as described above, just change it:<br />
 ```step 4```<br />
 to:<br />
 ```ansible-playbook -i hosts ./roles/megacli/main.yml```